Douro Valley Scenic Drive, Portugal

 Planning your trip

 Just like any holiday or scenic drive, it is important to plan ahead.
 Driving through the Doura Valley can easily take two to three days.
 Better still, if you have the time, spend a week here to really experience everything this lovely region has to offer.
-If you want added flexibility, freedom, comfort and savings in terms of accommodation, you will love exploring the Doura Valley by RV, motorhome or campervan!
+If you want added flexibility, freedom, comfort and savings in terms of accommodation, you will love exploring the Doura Valley by RV, motorhome rental or campervan hire!

 No matter how you choose to travel or how long you decide to stay, you will be pleased to know that the spring and autumn months are both really mild and without any kind of extreme weather conditions.
 The harvest season begins in September each year and, if you want to visit during a warmer time of year, then June is your best bet.
 The summer tends to get quite crowded with a large influx of tourists during July and August.